-European (ECMWF) interimRA(ERA-interim) (Dee et al., 2011)the west coast.
+European Centre for Medium-Range Weather Forecasts (ECMWF) interim ReAnalysis (ERA-interim) dataset (Dee et al., 2011).
 We found that while the mean IVT in various GCMs exhibited a realistic spatial pattern, individual GCMs could be biased high or low (Figure 3, left).
-Evaluating the frequency of extreme IVT events, most GCMs had a reasonably consistent spatial pattern and magnitude when compared to observations, but with larger variations between GCMs 3, right than is present in the mean IVT.
-This suggests that the GCMs are realistically representative of the weather patterns that control extreme precipitation events across the Columbia river basin, but that persistent biases would limit their ability to use them in direct downscaling without correcting those biases.
+Evaluating the frequency of extreme IVT events, most GCMs had a reasonably consistent spatial pattern and magnitude when compared to ERA5-based observations, but with larger variations between GCMs (Figure 3, right) than is present in the mean IVT.
+This suggests that the GCMs are realistically representative of the weather patterns that control extreme precipitation events across the PNW, but that persistent biases would limit their suitability for use in direct downscaling without correcting those biases.
 Prior GCM bias correction methods (Bruyère et al., 2014) have corrected only the mean state for each variable, here we show that for some

 GCMs biases in the extremes do not have the same spatial pattern or magnitude as the biases in the mean state.
-Because the biases identified were more pronounced in the extreme statistics we implemented a more complex bias correction algorithm than has been used previously.
+Because the biases identified were more pronounced in the extreme statistics, we implemented a more complex bias correction algorithm than has been used previously.
 The quantile mapping bias correction algorithm systematically corrects the statistical distribution of magnitudes each variable including the extremes.
 Performing ICAR simulations with inadequately bias corrected GCM data would result in a worse representation of extreme precipitation in this domain.